-Crack on.
-From here, we are going to look at just balance and stuff as well, because that's, again, quite important.
-And whether or not, when you've got somebody that's got weak glutes, weak sort of lateral hip muscles and stuff, they sought to get the sort of the lovely little sort of Marilyn Monroe sway from side to side, which is fine if you're a 50s film star, but not terribly practical, if you've got dodgy hips and knees.
-So just doing simple things, if you come stand just there and turn that way, darling.
-So they can see you, turn to that camera for me, there.
+right.
+So then from here, we are going to look at just balance and stuff as well, because that's, again, quite important.
+And whether or not, when you've got somebody that's got weak glutes, weak sort of lateral hip muscles and stuff, they sought to get the sort of the lovely little sort of Marilyn Monroe sway from side to side, which is fine if you're a 50s film star, but not terribly practical, if you've got dodgy hips, knees.
+So just doing simple things, if I get a few come stand, just that and turn to that turn that way, darling.
+So they can see you turn to that camera for me there.
 So I just want Veronica to just walk on the spot.
 So lift one heel up, drop it down, then lift the other heel up and drop it down.
-So we're looking at what her knees are up to, are her knees falling in, which again, you know, most of you I'm sure are perfectly aware, when this lock doesn't work, then we can end up with a bit of a few problems there, which is where that little exercise we did earlier is so good at sort of waking this stuff up.
+So we're looking at what her knees are up to are her knees falling in, which again, you know, most of you I'm sure are perfectly aware, when this lock doesn't work, then we can end up with a bit of a few problems there, which is where that little exercise we did earlier is so good at sort of waking this stuff up.
 So I'm just looking at balance and everything else.
 So easy peasy stuff, then come to standing on one leg.
 So lift one heel up.
-So kicking the abs a little bit and just balance through there.
+So kicking that absolute little bit and just balanced through there.
 Good.
-So she's going to feel her ankles are working, which is no bad thing.
-And shall we lift up here a little bit too, thank you, and then swap to the other one.
-And then see, I can't see what's going on because I'm stood behind her.
+So she's going to feel her ankles working, which is no bad thing.
+And shall we lift up here a little bit to thank you, and then swap to the other one?
+And then see, I can't see what's going on because I'm stood behind us.
 But hopefully you can.
 Veronica is working really hard here.
 And hopefully, as we've woken up these muscles a little bit, then there's a bit more support.

-So again, a question of technique for our practitioners.
-Where you are at the moment, you're able to support Veronica to make sure she doesn't wobble too much or fall over.
-If you were doing this for a patient, would you be in front where you can see what's going on?

-Yeah, normally I'm straight there, looking closely.
-And also, you know, if you've got patients that wear orthotics, then whenever you're doing standing work with them, make sure they've got their orthotics.
+So again, a question of technique.
+When you are moving, you're able to support Veronica to make sure she doesn't have too much of a following.
+If you were doing this for a patient, would you be in front where you can see, yeah, normally I'm straight, they're looking closely.
+And also, you know, if you've got if you've got patients that wear orthotics, then whenever you're doing standing, work with them, make sure they've got they've got their orthotics.

-The question for people who didn't hear that, because I had muted my microphone, stupidly, was that you are standing to one side where you can support Veronica for real, if you're doing this with a patient in clinic, you'd be in front watching what they're doing and still offering support.
+The question for people who didn't hear that, because I had muted my microphone stupidly was that you are standing to one side where you can support Veronica, for real if you doing this with a patient in clinic, you'd be in front watching what they're doing and still offering some

 Yeah, yes.
-And again, orthotics if they need them and hanging on to a chair or sometimes a pole or something like that, so that they can work with better balance.
-We don't want them sort of falling over into a heap on the floor.
-So anything where you can sort of start to build stuff up and building up their confidence.
+And and again, it's orthotics if they need them and hanging on to a chair or as though sometimes a pole or something like that, so that they can, they can work with better balance.
+So we don't want them sort of falling over into a heap on the floor.
+So anything where you can sort of start to build stuff, build stuff up and build just again, building up their confidence.